JuanOrozcoIt/UCBx-Vroom/README.md

 # Vroom
-VR environment for multiple avatars and live audio.
+Live VR environment with audio for multiple avatars.